 Underwriting splits them — rough carpentry (framing, structural) carries higher GL and WC rates because of the heavier physical labor, height exposure on framing, and severity of injuries.
 Finish carpentry (trim, cabinets, interior work) prices lower because the work is typically interior, on-the-ground, and lower-injury-frequency.
 Most carpenters do both, so application classification matters.

-For an independent breakdown of which carriers actually write carpenter insurance well in 2026 — Hartford, biBERK, NEXT, Travelers and the regional/specialty markets — see our independent carrier comparison.
+For an independent breakdown of which carriers actually write carpenter insurance well in 2026, see our carrier comparison.

 Get Quotes from a Local Independent Agent